szheng3/rust-individual-project-2/README.md

 # Individual Project 2 - Rust micro-server for Text Summarization

-This project aims to build a Rust CLI tool that summarizes text, based on the common task of reading and summarizing books among students.
+This project aims to build a Rust micro-server that summarizes text, based on the common task of reading and summarizing books among students.
 The project uses the `rust actix` and `libtorch` to run a pre-trained `hugging-face` model for summarization.

 ## Architectural Diagram